-If your community’s request has been accepted then the Outcome Improvement Process will normally start within 90 days of you receiving your decision.
+If your community’s request has been accepted then the Outcome Improvement Process will normally start within 90 calendar days of you receiving your decision.

 What is the Outcome Improvement Process?

 In your community’s request, you will tell us what the outcome is that you would like to see improved.
-If your Participation Request is accepted, then within 90 days we will have started the process of working with your community to look at how that outcome can be improved.
+If your Participation Request is accepted, then within 90 calendar days we will have started the process of working with your community to look at how that outcome can be improved.